How to convert HTML to WordPress

 • footer.php

-Leave the editor open.
+After creating the files, leave the editor open.
 We’re going to come back to it later.

-2. Change Old Website CSS to WordPress Style Sheet
+2. Change old website CSS to WordPress style sheet

 Now, we’re going to create a WordPress style sheet by copying your old CSS code into it.
-Go to style.css file, and paste this code:
+Go to the style.css file, and paste this code:

 /*